 Note we work in Minkowski space and restrict ourselves to configurations where the integral of $\vec{K}$ at spatial infinity ($\vert \vec{x} \vert \rightarrow \infty$) can be neglected. $K^0 = \frac{1}{2} \, A \cdot B$ is the same density that appears in the exponent in (\ref{Psiphase}).
 Its integral over space is $8 \pi^2 H(A)$, where $H(A)$ is the magnetic helicity (or Abelian Chern-Simons number) \cite{MH} of $A$, which counts the linking number of magnetic field lines.

 Contrary to the author's expectations in the earlier paper \cite{theta}, it is difficult to obtain a non-zero integral of $E \cdot B$ in a laboratory setting.
 Using (\ref{EB}), we see that it is necessary that the magnetic helicity be different at early and late times.
-Typical configurations produced by, e.g., lasers or atomic transitions, have zero magnetic helicity.
+Typical configurations produced by, e.g., lasers or atomic transitions, such as individual Fock states, have zero magnetic helicity.

 We can reach a similar conclusion via a slightly different argument: consider any configuration that can be expressed in terms of a sum of waveforms: $A \sim \sum_i f_i( \hat{k}_i \cdot x - t ) g_i (x_\perp)$, where $\hat{k}_i$ is the direction of propagation, $x_\perp$ are the perpendicular coordinates, and the $f_i$ and $g_i$ are assumed to be localized.
 Since photons do not interact classically, these waveforms propagate undisturbed and become widely separated at early and late times.
 The magnetic helicity, which is the integral over all space of $~\epsilon^{ijk} \, A_i \partial_j A_k~$, decomposes into integrals over widely separated regions, each of which yields the same result at early and late times due to the form of the functions $f_i$ and $g_i$.
 The same is true if we consider wavepackets which pass through a static background field.
 Thus, it seems quite challenging to produce, in a real experiment, an effect which is sensitive to theta.